-The following newsletter was sent to subscribers to Sen. Padden’s newsletter, March 30, 2017.
+The following newsletter was sent to subscribers to Sen. Padden’s Report From Olympia, March 30, 2017.
 To subscribe to Sen. Padden’s newsletters, click here.

 Dear friends and neighbors,

 During these final weeks of our regular legislative session, House and Senate committees have been busy.
 House policy committees had until Wednesday to pass most bills that originated in the Senate, and vice versa.

 Now we can see which bills will be the focus of our final debates before we adjourn April 23.
 Bills that survived the cutoff include legislation I have sponsored that would reform the Department of Corrections, expand felony DUIs, restrict eminent domain authority and make it easier to convict human traffickers of crimes against minors.

 Also this week, our budget debate has begun in earnest.
 On Monday, the House released a proposal to compete with the no-new-taxes budget we passed in the Senate last week.
 In this week’s newsletter, I’ll tell you about the contrast between the two proposals.

 The budget battle is now in full swing.
 Last week we passed our no-new-tax budget in the Senate.
 This week the House Democratic Caucus, which holds the majority in the other chamber, released a proposal of its own.
 The free-spending House budget would require $4.7 billion in new taxes when fully implemented.
 That’s a bit less than the governor proposed last December, but still it would be the biggest tax increase in Washington state history.
 And it would require a capital gains income tax, a precursor to a general statewide income tax.